coralproject/sponge/pkg/strategy/README.md

 ##### ID

-The identifier field for the foreign table.
-We use this field when we need to import only some records and not the whole table.
+The identifier field for the foreign entity.
+We use this field when we need to import only some records and not the whole entity.

 ##### Endpoint

-This is the endpoint in the coral system were we are going to push the data for this table into.
+This is the endpoint in the coral system were we are going to push the data into.

 ##### Fields

-All the fields for the table with the mapping
+All the fields that are being mapped.

 ###### Foreign

-The name of the field in the foreign table.
+The name of the field in the foreign entity.

 ###### Local